Douglas2oo/WEB-Quiz-Application/README1.md

 ### Receiving Feedback:
 The server checks the answer and sends back whether the answer is correct or incorrect.
 Returning results may take a little time.
 The client then displays appropriate feedback to the user.
 And the user can click the "Next Question" button to answer next question.
 ### Displaying Result:
 After the user finishes all 10 questions in the quiz, his or her username, score and time consumed will be sent to the server and added into the leaderboard as a new record.
-And the leaderboard will also be sorted in the server.
+And the leaderboard will also be sorted in the server in **leaderboard.json**.
 Finally, it will be sent to the client.
 Then the final result will be displayed, containing how many points they score and the time they consume in answering all the questions.
-What's more, there is a leaderboard which contains users' username, score and time they consume(the fastest user is given advantage if there is an equal number of correct answers).
+And the leaderboard contains users' username, score and time they consume(the fastest user is given advantage if there is an equal number of correct answers).
 ### Clearing Leaderboard:
 If the website operator want to clear the leaderboard, he or she can go to edit **quiz.js** file, find the part of the checkAnswer function definition where the last line of code is commented out.
 Uncomment this line, and after doing the whole quiz once, re-comment it and run the website again.
 This line emits a **delete records** event to the server to set the leaderboard as a empty list.

 ## Challenges
 ### Real-time Communication